brarnaudovski/mentorship/rails/final_challange.md

 The scoring will be based on the following points:
 - Readme file: Info about this app.
 How to install the app to be able someone to contribute?
 What are the minimal requirements to be able to install the application? and so on.
 - Seed file: It should contain all the record needed to seed the database with its default values and a relations.
 (Hint: Use factories to create the model objects)
-- Following MVP architecture, together with the RESTful architecture:
+- Following MVC architecture, together with the RESTful architecture:
   - The model:
     - Relation: the relation type, and any usage of the relation options;
     - Validation: the validation type and any usage of the validation options;